Audit tools & languages

 A few things to know:

-• Standard audit (Pro and Team) — a focused 24-tool sweep across security, correctness, maintainability, performance, and dependencies.
-It drops the architecture group and most of operations.
+- Standard audit — the same engine as the Full audit over a focused 24-tool subset: all of security, correctness, maintainability, and performance, plus dependency checks.
+It drops the architecture group and the rest of operations.

-• Full audit (Team) — the full ~39-tool catalog described above, including architecture analysis and the complete operations set.
+- Full audit — the complete ~39-tool catalog described above, including architecture analysis and the full operations set.
+The Standard audit's tools are a strict subset of it.

 Where to go next